 Teva Hurricane XLT2

-Strap: These straps use recycled plastic yarns which are woven into a quick-drying webbing and secure using hook-and-loop closures (aka Velcro).
-They wrap around the ankle and span the side of the foot before attaching to another set of straps which go over the forefoot.
-A nice touch is the injection-moulded pieces at the end of the straps which make them easy to grip and adjust the tension.
+These straps use recycled plastic yarns which are woven into a quick-drying webbing and secure using hook-and-loop closures (aka Velcro).
+They wrap around the ankle and span the side of the foot before attaching to another set of straps that go over the forefoot.
+A nice touch is the injection-molded pieces at the end of the straps which make them easy to grip and adjust the tension.

 Chaco Z/1 Classic